ktahar/ocaml-lp/README.md

 ## Notes on GLPK interface

 - To use this, compile your application with `-cclib -lglpk` flags.
-- Since this is tested only on GLPK version 4.65, something may fail on other versions.
+- Since this is tested only on GLPK version 4.65 and 5+, something may fail on older versions.

 ## Conformity to LP file format